raspberrypilearning/disco-dance-floor/en/step_2.md

 --- task ---

-Go to the Hierarchy and right-click on the 'Dance Floor' GameObject.
+Go to the Hierarchy window and right-click on the 'Dance Floor' GameObject.
 Select **3D Object > Cube**:

 ![The Hierarchy window with the 'Dance Floor' GameObject expanded.
 Inside is a 'Floor' GameObject and a new 'Cube' GameObject.](images/hierarchy-wall.png)